This post was written by an external contributor. Chinyere Ogwe lists five places to consider living in for good career prospects that aren’t London.

 Birmingham is a city that’s a destination for transport, retail, health, finance, higher education, manufacturing, insurance, law, creative media, consultancy, engineering and events.
 As it’s the second biggest city, you’ll never run out of things to do.
 From dining out at various restaurants, to enjoying the entertainment, to visiting local attractions – i.e. the Bullring – and points of interest.

 Living in Birmingham will cost you 22% less than the national average cost of living.
-However, the starting salaries in Birmingham tend to be the same as the starting salaries in London.
+However, the starting salaries for graduate jobs in Birmingham tend to be the same as the starting salaries in London.
 So, this means that you’ll get more for your money.

 Okay, so Edinburgh isn’t the cheapest place to live.
 However, it’s certainly beautiful, and many graduates choose to stay here after they’ve finished university.